patrickkidd/rpycbench/README.md

 This automatically fetches and installs the latest wheel from GitHub releases - no version string needed!

+**How it works**: The script queries the GitHub API for the latest release, extracts the wheel URL, and runs `pip install --upgrade --force-reinstall` on it.
+This ensures you always get the most recent build without manually tracking version numbers.

 ## Features

 - **Comprehensive Metrics**